 Electric vehicle ranges can vary massively – what you'll need depends on how you'll use it

-When it comes to full EVs, it's important to know what you'll be using the car for.
-If it's just for short trips, you'll likely be able to opt for cheaper models with lower ranges.
-However, if you regularly drive long distances, you'll likely need to look at pricier, higher-spec models.
+When it comes to full EVs, it's important to consider what you'll be using the car for.
+For short trips, you'll likely be able to opt for cheaper models with lower ranges.
+If you regularly drive long distances, you'll likely need to look at pricier, higher-spec models.

 There's a huge choice.
-From small models such as the Smart EQ Fortwo, which costs about £20,000-£25,000 new and will only give about 70 miles on a single charge, to the pricey Tesla Model S Long Range for about £77,000 that has a range of more than 350 miles.
+From small models such as the Smart EQ Fortwo, which costs about £20,000 to £25,000 new and gives about 80 miles on a single charge, to the pricey Tesla Model Y for £45,000+ that has a range of about 330 miles.

 Be aware that when you see the range quoted by manufacturers, this might not always translate to the real world – so see it as a guide.
-And most manufacturers recommended you don't charge the vehicle to more than 80% of its total capacity in order to maintain your battery's capacity.
+And most manufacturers recommend that you don't charge the vehicle to more than 80% capacity to maintain its battery.

-But don't overestimate your mileage and pay for a higher-spec car than you need.
+Don't overestimate your mileage and pay for a higher-spec car than you need, too.
 According to the latest data from the Office for National Statistics, the average car journey is just 7.9 miles.

 Range is still important with a plug-in hybrid